sotirisf/UmbracoCustomBlockview/README.md

 - **itemsAlias**: The property alias of your sub-items block list (if your block contains such sub-items)
-- **titleAlias**: The property alias for the title of each sub-item -**thumbsAlias**: The property alias for the image of each sub-item
+- **titleAlias**: The property alias for the title of each sub-item
+- **thumbsAlias**: The property alias for the image of each sub-item
 - **mainImageAlias**: The property alias for the block's main image (if any)

 There are also two default properties: